Zaiwen/On_Demand_Entity_Resolution/README.md

   - **Altosight** (referred to as `altosight`):
     The Altosight dataset is currently unavailable but will be supported in the future.

-### **3. Synthetic Datasets**
+### <span style="color:red;">**3.
+Synthetic Datasets**</span>
-WWC-* and GDS-* datasets: These datasets are respectively derived from the Women’s World Cup (WWC) dataset and the Graph Data Science (GDS) dataset, and are augmented with 10% duplicate nodes to introduce noise. <span style="color:red;">GDS-* models connections between global airports, including nodes representing airports and their connections.
-WWC-* includes nodes representing persons, teams, matches, and other related entities.</span>
+WWC-* and GDS-* datasets: These datasets are respectively derived from the Women’s World Cup (WWC) dataset and the Graph Data Science (GDS) dataset, and are augmented with 10% duplicate nodes to introduce noise.GDS-* models connections between global airports, including nodes representing airports and their connections.
+WWC-* includes nodes representing persons, teams, matches, and other related entities.